ErickKramer/ros2-with-neovim/README.md

 # ROS 2 with Neovim

-Neovim setup to work with ROS 2 Humble in Ubuntu 22.04.
+Neovim setup to work with ROS 2 Humble in `Ubuntu 22.04`.

 This configuration can be used to develop ROS components in